fhalde/fauxspark/README.md

 Like any simulator, the numbers produced here are approximate & may differ from real-world behavior, and are only as accurate as the model. **The plan of course is to make the model better** 😀

+A [walkthrough](https://github.com/fhalde/fauxspark/edit/main/README.md#walkthrough) demonstrating how to use this tool is provided below.
 ## Getting Started

 ```bash